opengeospatial/OGC-Web-API-Guidelines/README.md

 The original author of the presentation has agreed to make the content available in this open Github repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.

-### Why API Design Principles
+### Why OGC API Design Principles

+The following is a set of common design principals for developing any Web API.

-The design of a Web API should follow a common pattern to ensure easy adoption.
+- The design of a Web API should follow a common pattern to ensure easy adoption.

-There are common design principles in main-stream IT that should be adopted to ease the adoption of OGC Web APIs.
+- There are common design principles in main-stream IT that should be adopted to ease the adoption of OGC Web APIs.

-But still, there are some aspects that would need to be agreed upon to ensure seamless APIs for different thematic topics in OGC.
+- But still, there are some aspects that would need to be agreed upon to ensure seamless APIs for different thematic topics in OGC.

-In particular avoid that APIs are fundamentally different to access and manage different kinds of geospatial assets such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.
+- In particular avoid that APIs are fundamentally different to access and manage different kinds of geospatial assets such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.

 Please follow the issues created for a discussion to observe the idea of the proposed OGC Web API design principles.